danielabar/meblog/src/markdown/cover-letter-writing-for-nerds.md

 ---
 title: "Cover Letter Writing for Nerds"
 featuredImage: "../images/cover-letter-matthew-henry-n5vuEc86Zg8-unsplash.jpg"
-description: "Learn how to write effective, customized cover letters for tech job applications using Markdown and a Markdown to PDF converter for VSCode."
+description: "Learn how to write effective, customized cover letters for tech job applications using markdown and a markdown to PDF converter for VSCode."
 date: "2025-03-01"
 category: "career"
 related: